mainflux/docs/docs/api.md

 ```

 ### Get user
-You can always check the user entity that is logged in by entering the user ID and token.
+You can always check the user entity that is logged in by entering the user ID and user_token.

-> Must-have: user_id and token
+> Must-have: user_id and user_token

 ```
-curl -s -S -i -X GET -H "Authorization: <token>" http://localhost/users/<user_id>
+curl -s -S -i -X GET -H "Authorization: <user_token>" http://localhost/users/<user_id>
 ```

 Response: